OpenRTX/openrtx.github.io/rtxlink.md

 #### Peek Requests

 A peek request allow the client to read the content of the host internal memory at a given address.
 The command frame has a fixed length of six bytes, with the opcode set to 0x50 (ASCII character 'P').
-After the command opcode, there is one byte of data length and four bytes of address.
+The command opcode byte is followed by one byte specifiying the number of bytes to read and by the start address for the read operation.
+The length of the address depends on the host architecture and it can be either 2, 4 or 8 bytes long; any other length is considered invalid.
 The host replies to a peek request with a data response packet or, in case of failures, an ack frame reporting an error code.

 |  0  |  1  |  2   |   3  |   4  |   5  |
 |:---:|:---:|:----:|:----:|:----:|:----:|